flutter/flutter/dev/benchmarks/macrobenchmarks/README.md

 ### Cubic bezier benchmark

-To run the cubic bezier benchmark on a device:
+To run the cubic-bezier benchmark on a device:

 ```
 flutter drive --profile test_driver/cubic_bezier_perf.dart